Developing a night-time care programme for people with dementia with sleep disturbance in care homes

 Lead Investigator: Dr Anne Corbett

-In 2015 there will be 850,000 people living with dementia in the UK.
-One third of people with dementia in the UK currently live in care homes.
-These individuals are often in thelater stages of the condition and experience many symptoms that can be distressing for them and their caregivers, and have a serious impact on the care they receive.
+One third of the 800,000 people with dementia in the UK currently live in care homes.
+These individuals are often in the later stages of the condition and experience many symptoms that can be distressing for them and their caregivers, and have a serious impact on the care they receive.

 One such symptom is sleep disturbance, in which the person is unable to sleep at night.
 Over 40 per cent of people with dementia in the community experience sleep disturbance, and it is common on dementia wards in hospitals and care homes.

-This PhD studentship aims to understand the prevalence of sleep disturbance in people with dementia living in care homes, and to develop and evaluate a night-time care programme.
+This PhD studentship aimed to understand the prevalence of sleep disturbance in people with dementia living in care homes, and to develop and evaluate a night-time care programme.
+This involved searching through published literature, holding focus groups and carrying our online surveys to understand more about methods to improve sleep disturbances in people with dementia.

 How will this benefit people with dementia?